FrankoFM/athena-locales/README.md

 ## Features

--   Its a plugin so that you dont have to modify the core (prevents merging errors on Athena updates)
+-   It's a plugin so that you don't have to modify the core (prevents merging errors on Athena updates)
--   Each player can play in there native language (given you provide the translation)
+-   Each player can play in their native language (given you provide the translation)
--   You can use the placeholder feature in webviews (more infos about that down below)
+-   You can use the placeholder feature in webviews (more info about that down below)
--   Uses the AgendaSystem to load the players prefered language when he connects
+-   Uses the AgendaSystem to load the player's preferred language when he connects

 ## Usage